DanielHe4rt/SOLID4Noobs/en/docs/4-isp.md

 }
 ```

-If you notice, we have two functions that in theory should be together.
-It's wrong?
+If you notice, we have two groups of functions that in theory should be together.
+Is it wrong?
 Not at all.
-But when is about ISP, probably it's wrong.
-But why exactaly?
+But when we're talking about ISP, it probably is.
+But why exactly?

 If you look again, you'll see two things being done.
 One is essential, the other not so much.